 I have used air layering to root wisteria a few years ago and it was fairly easy but the method was a bit fiddily.
 This method was easier and in four weeks I had successfully gotten roots!

 Empty water bottle (the thinner the plastic the better, it is easier to cut through the rim at top)

 Next take your water bottle and cut down one side from the top to the bottom, and then a small hole large enough for the rose cane you are going to root.

 I eyeballed the diameter of the cane and cut a hole to match in the bottom, actually mine is a bit larger but it will still work.
 The mouth of the bottle will be at the top of the rooting area.

 Note: this is best done during the active growing season, like late Spring after the first flowering or mid summer, late summer is iffy but doable.

-Pick your cane, make it a succulent sturdy, newly flowered cane.
+Now you can pick your cane, make it a succulent sturdy, newly flowered cane.

-I am using a cane of one of my climbers, I make two cuts into the green layer about an inch and a half apart or so all the way around the cane.
+First I make two cuts into the green layer approximately an inch and a half apart all the way around the cane.

-Wrap your moist coir filled water bottle around the cut portion of the cane, if you need to fill the bottle with more coir to make it nice and snug go ahead, just make sure the cane is in the center of all the moist moss.
+Wrap your moist moss filled water bottle around the cut portion of the cane.
+If you need to fill the bottle with more to make it nice and snug go ahead, just make sure the cane is in the center of all the moist moss.

+I checked mine after 4 weeks.
 Yay!
 We have roots.
 I close it back up and let the roots get longer and stronger before severing the cane below the roots and potting up.

 Now I will have another gorgeous climbing rose to add to my garden or give to a friend.